taislin/vibebot/README.md

 Before running the bot, make sure you have the following dependencies installed:

 -   Python 3.10 or higher
--   The packages in the requirements.txt.
-Run `pip install -r requirements.txt` to install them.

 ## Getting Started